1.CAMPUS Asia Program

 The main purpose of this study abroad program is not to strengthen students' English skills.
 The program is meant to enable those students who already have sufficient English proficiency to study their areas of expertise in greater depth.
 Although students with relatively low TOEFL scores can apply for this program, they are expected to understand that their goal is to advance their specialist expertise and that, in order to achieve this, they must make serious efforts to reach the required level of English competence before study abroad.

 A.No.
-You are required to earn credits at both SNU and PKU.
-Students cannot choose between SNU and PKU; they must study at all three universities.
+You are required to earn credits at two of the partner universities.
 A three-way academic and cultural experience is the cornerstone of this program.
 We offer participating students a unique opportunity to broaden their intellectual horizons, and this is not negotiable.

-A.Call for applications for foreign exchange and double degree programs will be made whenever it is available.
-You can apply even if you are not a program student.
+A.Call for applications for foreign exchange and double degree programs will be made if it is available.

-Q5.Can students from PKU or SNU take Japanese language class at GraSPP?
+Q5.Can students from PKU, SNU, and NUS take Japanese language classes at GraSPP?

 A.Yes.
-International students at GraSPP can take its specially customized Japanese language class according to their level, and CAMPUS Asia students from PKU and SNU in particular are strongly encouraged to do so.
-They can also take the Japanese class provided by the University (if spots are available and there is no timetable conflict with the curriculum).
+International students at GraSPP can take Japanese language classes offered by UTokyo according to their level, and CAMPUS Asia students from partner universities in particular are strongly encouraged to take the language classes.
 Japanese language classes are free of charge.

 Q1.What levels of language proficiency in Chinese and Korean do I need?

-A.Since you can take all the necessary courses at SNU and PKU in English, there is no formal requirement for you to have any knowledge of the Chinese or Korean languages.
+A.Since you can take all the necessary courses at SNU, PKU, and NUS in English, there is no formal requirement for you to have any knowledge of Chinese or Korean languages.
 However, in order to make the most of your study and your experience, it is essential that you take steps to gain some basic knowledge of both Korean and Chinese (language "survival" skills at least, such as some simple daily conversational phrases) before you go.

 Q2.I am a non-Japanese national.
 Can I apply for the Program?

-Ateention: Chinese citizen cannot participate in the double degree program or non-degree program, due to the Peking University's policy.
+Attention: Chinese citizens cannot participate in the double degree program or non-degree program, due to Peking University's policy.

 Q3.What are the prerequisites in order to receive an exemption from submitting my TOEFL scores?

-A.An applicant is exempted from submitting TOEFL if he/she earned a bachelor's degree, a master's degree or the international equivalent thereof, from an institution in the U.K., Ireland, the U.S.A., Canada, Australia or New Zealand.
+A.Applicants are exempted from submitting TOEFL if he/she earned a bachelor's degree, a master's degree, or the international equivalent thereof, from an institution in the U.K., Ireland, the U.S.A., Canada, Australia, or New Zealand.

 Q4.I am currently living outside Japan.
 Can I apply for the Program?